Priyanshu57-tech/delta-demo/README.md

 # delta-demo
-This is for practice of Git &amp; Github class
+This is for practice of Git &amp; Github class.